Mary Brigid Halloran, DO

 Doctors of Osteopathic Medicine, or DOs, are fully licensed and board-certified physicians who practice in all areas of medicine.
 DOs emphasize a whole-person approach to treatment and receive extra training in the musculoskeletal system called osteopathic manipulative treatment (OMT).
-DOs at One Medical typically practice in the field of family medicine, pediatrics, or internal medicine, and may also integrate OMT.
+DOs at One Medical typically practice in the field of family medicine, geriatrics, pediatrics, or internal medicine, and may also integrate OMT.

 As a family medicine physician, I enjoy forming lasting relationships with individuals and families which allow us to truly collaborate in the pursuit of holistic, personalized, and evidence-based health care.
 I believe that health cannot merely be defined by lack of disease, but rather physical and mental well-being in the context of each person’s unique circumstances.
 I strive to be down-to-earth and informative, meeting each person where they are on their health journey.